Arction/javascript-charts-performance-comparison/README.md

 The later referenced benchmarks can be found in `bench/benchmarks`.
 These were measured on 25.11.2021, with an average office PC (Intel Core i7-7700K, 16 GB RAM, AMD Radeon R9 380).

-## Static performance comparison breakdown
+## Static line chart performance comparison breakdown

+In static data visualization, the most important **measurable** performance attribute is how fast the chart is displayed to the user.
+Another performance metric, which is not covered by this study is how well the user can interact with the produced chart.

-We have a selected two tests from the set of static performance tests to highlight the performance differences between charts most effectively.
+We have a selected two tests from the set of static performance tests to highlight the loading speed differences between charts most effectively.

 ### Small data set size